mt-webdev/mt-webdev.github.io/README.md

 My CV

-This is a TypeScript based custom CV website using webpack.
+This is a TypeScript based custom CV website using webpack for bundling.

 Specials:
  - app shell (start page)